usnistgov/alignn/README.md

 To train ALIGNN-FF use `train_folder_ff.py` script which uses `atomwise_alignn` model:

 AtomWise prediction example which looks for similar setup as before but unstead of `id_prop.csv`, it requires `id_prop.json` file (see example in the sample_data_ff directory).
+An example to compile vasprun.xml files into a id_prop.json is kept [here](https://colab.research.google.com/gist/knc6/5513b21f5fd83a7943509ffdf5c3608b/make_id_prop.ipynb).
 Note ALIGNN-FF requires energy stored as energy per atom:

 ```
 train_folder_ff.py --root_dir "alignn/examples/sample_data_ff" --config "alignn/examples/sample_data_ff/config_example_atomwise.json" --output_dir=temp
 ```

+To finetune model, use `--restart_model_path` tag as well in the above with the path of a pretrained ALIGNN-FF model with same model confurations.

+An example for training MLFF for silicon is provided [here](https://colab.research.google.com/github/knc6/jarvis-tools-notebooks/blob/master/jarvis-tools-notebooks/Train_ALIGNNFF_Mlearn.ipynb).
+It is highly recommeded to get familiar with this example before developing a new model.
+Note: new model configs such as `lg_on_fly` and `add_reverse_forces` should be defaulted to True for newer versions.
+For MD runs, `use_cutoff_function` is recommended.

 A pretrained ALIGNN-FF (under active development right now) can be used for predicting several properties, such as: